 As we reminisced a while about the number of times we had workshops and photo sessions, I realized that today was exactly three years, to the day, since the first time we worked together.
-The photos from that individual workshop resulted in one of the key articles on Tangents – effective on-location portraits.
+The photos from that personal photography workshop resulted in one of the key articles on Tangents – effective on-location portraits.
 So yes, it’s been a long working relationship with Anelisa, my favorite model.

 I love this photo for the elegance of the pose, and simplicity of design.
 I somehow feel that the more I grow as a photographer, the more stripped-down my images become.
 Less clutter.
 Less complicated.
 (And she looks hot there!)
 In addition to that, I also *really* like the lighting here.
 It is soft and flattering.